sshcrack/react-cookie-manager/README.md

     <CookieManager
       translations={{
         title: "Cookie Preferences",
-        message: "We use cookies to improve your experience."
+        message: "We use cookies to improve your experience.", }}
-      }}
       onManage={(preferences) =>
         console.log("Cookie preferences:", preferences)